1boneless pork butt(6 to 8 pounds; also called pork shoulder and boston butt)

 2tablespoonschipotle hot saucesuch as Tabasco or Cholula brands

-Place trimmed pork butt on a large plate.
+Place trimmed pork butt in a large slow cooker.
 Combine salt, cumin, pepper, oregano, cinnamon, and cayenne in a small bowl.
-Rub spice mixture on all sides of the meat and transfer to a large slow cooker.
-Sprinkle garlic cloves over.
+Rub spice mixture on all sides of the meat and sprinkle garlic cloves over.

 Whisk together tomato juice, orange juice and chipotle hot sauce and pour over meat.
 Cook on low 8 hours, or until pork is pull apart tender.

 When the meat has cooled slightly, carefully transfer from the cooking juices to a large bowl.
 Using two forks, shred the meat.